 When you find the Reno Arch (you will), be sure to look up.
 See those handholds?
 That’s the tallest rock climbing wall on Earth, the outdoor arm of BaseCamp, which is the climbing and bouldering center accessed on the second floor of the casually luxurious Whitney Peak Hotel, pioneers in the move towards smoke-free, gaming-free properties.

-Cruise around the city and you’ll find hundreds of pieces of public art from fantastical murals to retired Burning Man sculptures, and other creative pieces while strolling along the Reno Riverwalk, through the Reno Playa Art Park, or at the plaza outside of the Nevada Museum of Art.
+Cruise around the city and you’ll find hundreds of pieces of public art from fantastical murals to retired Burning Man sculptures, and other creative pieces while strolling along the Reno Riverwalk, or at the plaza outside of the Nevada Museum of Art.

 The Reno Riverwalk, located along the picturesque Truckee River, is a charming confluence for diners, shoppers, joggers, swimmers and kayakers exploring in the Truckee River Whitewater Park, as well as full of party-goers of music-packed, street-closing events, like Artown, Sculpture Fest, and the Great Eldorado BBQ, Blues & Brews Fest.
 Surrounding blocks reveal parks, local theatres, the chic boutiques housed in The Basement of the newly reopened old U.S. Post Office building, the cafes and trendy taverns of California Street, a lively bar scene around Greater Nevada Field, the hands-on art and maker spaces down Dickerson Road, and cultural institutions like the National Automobile Museum and the Nevada Museum of Art.